logo

 Lab Workflow

-We work on large scale servers (192 / 144 / 8x32 threads) running Linux.
-Personal workstations run Ubuntu or Windows (up to preference).
-Version control for code and research papers is via Gitlab (with continuous integration).
+We work on large scale servers (256 / 192 / 144 / 8x32 threads) running Linux.
+Personal workstations run Ubuntu/Windows/Mac (up to preference).
+Version control for code and research papers is via Github/Gitlab.
 Lab project management and communication is done via MS Teams.
-Projects are implemented primarily in C/C++ (GCC, Clang, GDB), typically using VSCode, and optimized with Perftools (w/flamegraphs!), PAPI and/or VTune.
+Projects are implemented primarily in C++ (GCC, Clang), typically using VSCode.
+Big Codex/Claude fans (Trevor averages a billion tokens/week).
+Performance investigations via custom tooling, Perftools and PAPI.
+Specialty hardware: RDMA via 10x 100GBe ConnectX6 networked boxes, RTX Pro 6000 MAX Q and RTX 3080 GPUs.
+Many B100s via Compute-Canada access.

 We are committed to open-access, and to the integration of our research into the open source community, for the benefit of all.
 So, some of our effort is invested in understanding and integrating code into well-known open source projects.

-We accommodates both solo- and highly-collaborative work styles, with opportunities to work alongside other students within the lab, and with students from several other labs.
+We accommodates both solo- and highly-collaborative work styles, with opportunities to work alongside other students within the lab, and with students and professors from several other labs.

 Potential Students